-The Relationship Between Collagen Protein and Weight Loss
+The Relationship Between Collagen and Weight Loss

 Ways How Collagen Helps in Weight Loss

-Collagen keeps you fuller for a very long time
+Keeps you fuller for a very long time

-This is probably the most useful benefit of consuming collagen for weight loss.
+Collagen may contribute to weight loss in the most practical way.
 Studies show that consuming collagen reduced appetite, which resulted in eating less.
-Eating less ultimately results in losing weight as you are suppressing your appetite.
+In the end, eating fewer results in weight loss as you decrease your appetite.